Thanks for joining us!

 Assis Porto de Oliveira, President, Rio Iriri’s Residents Association (AMORERI)

 Assis is a member of the Xingu’s riverine community, an avid fisherman, Brazil nut collector, and an exceptional community leader.

 Fabiola Moreira, Assistant Coordinator, Xingu Program, Instituto Socioambiental (ISA)

 Fabiola is an agronomist with a Master’s degree in biodiversity and conversation, as well as a PhD in Geography.
 In her role as Assistant Coordinator at ISA, she manages coordination with the Rede Cantinas da Terra do Meio (Terra do Meio Cantina’s Network).

 Érika Pellegrino, MD, Psychiatrist and Professor, Federal University of Pará (UFPA)

 Érika is a psychiatrist with training in primary care and a professor at the Federal University of Pará Medical School.
 She works with riverine and Indigenous communities in Altamira that were relocated due to the construction of the Belo Note Dam.
 Erika visits Traditional communities along the Xingu River to provide healthcare.

 Kinari developed the vision for Health In Harmony on an undergraduate trip, studying orangutans at Gunung Palung National Park in Indonesian Borneo in 1993.
-Dr. Webb graduated from Yale University School of Medicine with honors and then founded Health In Harmony in 2005 to support the combined human and environmental work that she envisioned.
-Kinari also co-founded The Alam Sehat Lestari (ASRI) Medical Center with Hotlin Ompusunggu and Antonia Gorog.
-Kinari currently splits her time between Indonesia, international site assessments, and the San Francisco Bay Area.
+She graduated from Yale University School of Medicine with honors and then founded Health In Harmony in 2005 to advance the combined human and environmental work that she envisioned.
+Kinari also co-founded Alam Sehat Lestari (ASRI).